Spundekäs: History

 Siebkäse and later Spundekäs were usually eaten as packed lunch wrapped in chestnut or wine leaves and consumed in combination with bread, onions and wine.

 Its modern widespread popularity in the region is a more recent development, with adoption at Straußenwirtschaften especially only gaining traction in the 1970s and 1980s.

-Since the early 2000s, large-scale commercial production by the dairy industry has led to ready-made Spundekäs tubs being offered at German supermarket chains like Aldi, Edeka and REWE.
+Since the early 2000s, large-scale commercial production by the dairy industry has led to ready-made Spundekäs tubs being offered at German supermarket chains like Edeka and REWE.
 Manufacturer :de:Schwälbchen Molkerei in particular claims to be responsible for a resurgence in the cheese's popularity.